 You may specify the name of the non-COBOL subprogram with the appropriate file extension.
-The following two commands illustrate how to specify a Windows DLL or a UNIX shared object (generally known as support modules).
+The following two commands illustrate how to specify a Windows DLL or a runcobol trig -l trig.dll runcobol trig -1 trig.so runcobol myprog -l trig

+UNIX shared object (generally known as support modules).
 Since the COBOL program and the non-COBOL subprogram have the same root name (trig), it is necessary to specify the correct file extension.